hwshadow/nomad-vagrant-lab/README.md

 * Change directory and run a `vagrant status` to check the dependencies are met

+* Pack a base box `packer_build.sh` this makes it so that you don't have to apt-get install each host

 * `./render_vagrantfile.sh` to select `Vagrantfile.6node` (sed away to fit your system)
 ```
 if desired, you can manually `cp ./Vagrantfile.Nnode ./Vagrantfile`